-

 I.

-In his first assignment of error, the appellant maintains that the trial court erred in refusing to grant his motion for a *277change of venue.
+In his first assignment of error, the appellant maintains that the trial court erred in refusing to grant his motion for a *277 change of venue.
 This ruling, according to the appellant, resulted in him being denied the due process of law, inasmuch as he was thereby deprived of his right to a fair and impartial jury.

 The facts relating to this issue reveal that on November 5, 1984, the appellant filed his motion for a change of venue from Tulsa County.
 Attached to the motion were five (5) affidavits.
-These affidavits expressed the belief that the appellant could not recieve a fair trial in Tulsa, due to the amount of newspaper articles and T.V. broadcasts regarding the appellant and his alleged crimes.
+These affidavits expressed the belief that the appellant could not receive a fair trial in Tulsa, due to the amount of newspaper articles and T.V. broadcasts regarding the appellant and his alleged crimes.
 The trial court refused to rule on the motion until after the completion of voir dire examination, and defense counsel concurred in that decision.
 After the jury was selected, the trial court overruled the motion, and the case proceeded to trial.

 In answering this allegation, the State first asserts that the motion was not presented to the trial court in the proper form, and, therefore, the allegation has been waived.
 We disagree.